 - If you don’t need to stay connected, leaving your phone in flight mode saves a ton of battery.
 If you only need to be available for calls and texts, even just turning off cellular data makes a big difference.

 - Phone displays use a lot of power.
 Unless you’re out in direct sunlight all the time, turn down the screen brightness to the minimum you can handle, and try to suppress the automatic reaction to check your phone every few minutes “just in case.”

 - It’s always a good idea to have a little USB charger like this in your bag, so you can top off your phone battery whenever you get a chance.
 Make sure it can put out at least 2.4 amps/12W from a single socket, so you get the most juice into your device during short layovers or quick coffee breaks.
 Don’t forget the cable for it, either!

 - Finally, we always recommend traveling with a power bank.
-This one is comparatively lightweight, inexpensive, from a trusted brand, and gives at least one full charge of most modern smartphones.
+This one is lightweight, fairly inexpensive for something from a trusted brand, and gives at least one full charge of most modern smartphones.